 2. File a divorce petition form

-The filing of the divorce petition (form D8), is where you are asking the court for permission to divorce.
+The filing of the divorce petition form D8, means you are asking the court for permission to divorce.
 You disclose details on your marriage and the reasons for why you wish to end your marriage.

 3. Acknowledgement of service

 This is the third stage of the divorce procedure.
 It involves the court sending your spouse (the respondent) an acknowledgement of service form, which your spouse needs to respond to usually within 7 days.

 Your husband or wife essentially tells the court that they are happy with the reasons stated for the divorce and that they will not defend the divorce.